 The METLA team offers two checklists, a short and a more extended one, for teachers who wish to check to what extent they have considered the aspects of mediation task design as presented in Chapter 3.
-The METLA team considers the use of self-assessment or reflection checklists crucial for the teacher to use, adapt or create tasks so that they are organised in an effective manner and leadto learning outcomes.
+The METLA team considers the use of self-assessment or reflection checklists crucial for the teacher to use, adapt or construct by him/herself in order to organise his/her lesson in an effective manner leading to learning outcomes.

 The aim of Checklist 1 is to guide the teacher at all stages of implementing mediation.
-It is divided into three parts, i.e., development, teaching/learning, and finally reflection.
+It is divided into three parts, i.e., development, teaching/ learning and finally reflection.